During your research for the perfect Doodle and breeder. You may have often wondered what Doodle Dog hybrid F1 classification means.

 With so many classifications, you may wonder: What generation Doodle dog is best?
 This can be very confusing for a first-time Doodle owner.
 So, let’s explore what these classifications mean together.

 What Is The Purpose Of Classifications?

-- Then Doodle F class is just a way of tracking a designer dog’s family tree.
-It takes you back to high school biology when you learned about the Punnett Square.
 Knowing the class of Doodle can also give you a good idea about how reputable a breeder is.
-No reputable breeder will purposely breed dogs of certain classes, but we will discuss that further later on.
+No reputable breeder will purposely breed dogs of certain classes, but we will discuss that later.

 What does Doodle Dog Hybrid F1 Classification mean in Breeding?

 A Doodle dog hybrid F1 classification is a first-generation Doodle.
 First-generation means that both of their parents are purebred dogs.